microsoft/maro/docs/source/maro_cli/dashboard.rst

     mkdir dashboard_services
     cd dashboard_services
+    # Extract the dashboard resource files to the current working directory with the "-e" option.
     maro dashboard -e
+    # Start the dashboard services with the "-s" option.
     maro dashboard -s

-If you start in source code of MARO project, just cd maro/utils/dashboard/dashboard\_resource
+If user start in source code of MARO project, just cd maro/utils/dashboard/dashboard\_resource

 .. code:: shell